kubernetes/community/contributors/design-proposals/resource-management/device-plugin.md

 The device plugin is structured in 3 parts:
 1. Registration: The device plugin advertises it's presence to Kubelet
-2. ListAndWatch: The device plugin advertises a list of Devices to Kubelet and sends it again if the state of a Device changes
+2. ListAndWatch: The device plugin advertises a list of Devices to Kubelet and sends it again if the state of a device changes
-3. Allocate: When creating containers, Kubelet calls the device plugin's `Allocate` function so that it can run device specific instructions (gpu cleanup, QRNG initialization, ...) and instruct Kubelet how to make the device available in the container.
+3. Allocate: When admitting the pod, Kubelet calls the device plugin's `Allocate` function so that it can run device specific instructions (gpu cleanup, QRNG initialization, ...) and instruct Kubelet how to make the device available in the container.
+4. PreStart: The device plugin has the option to request a container prestart call in order to setup the device or check that the device is always in the same state.

 ## Registration